Pain medication withdrawal symptoms act as a dominant driver, continuing the entrapment of addiction or dependence on these drugs.

 Pain Pills and Addiction

-Pain pills procured on the street are addictive, and their mechanics operate in similar ways to what a doctor prescribes.
-Pain medications eventually become unable to stop the pain.
+Addictive pain pills procured on the street act in similar ways to what a doctor prescribes.
+Due to factors of tolerance and neuroplasticity, pain medications eventually lose their ability to stop the pain.
 As a result, the person will begin to need a higher or more frequent dose to attain the same effect, which becomes harder and harder to achieve.
 Where opioids have become habitually used for their euphoric effects, these also eventually become unable to provide a euphoric effect.
-The person will begin to suffer withdrawals daily, which are painful, and will need to continue taking the drug just to avoid the pains of withdrawal.
+The person will begin to suffer withdrawals which are painful and will need to continue taking the drug just to avoid the pains of withdrawal.
 This is sometimes called “dope sickness.”
 If the person stops using the drug, the sheer intensity of withdrawals will continue to aggressively drive the addiction.
-A person who has fallen into the addiction trap very often requires help and assistance to overcome these mechanics.3,4,5
+A person who has fallen into the addiction trap very often requires help and assistance to overcome these mechanics.

-Any of the aforementioned intense reactions to coming off pain pills would be hard to bear, but the multiplicity of symptoms make the condition nearly impossible to withstand.
+Any of the aforementioned intense reactions to pain medication withdrawal would be hard to bear, but the multiplicity of symptoms makes the condition nearly impossible to withstand.
 You don’t have to suffer, and you don’t have to resort to relapse or substitute drugs to alleviate these problems.
 We can help.
+Alternative to Meds Center uses a comprehensive set of pain reduction protocols that are designed to assist with a comfortable pain medication withdrawal experience.

 About Orthomolecular Treatment at Alternative to Meds Center

 Holistic pain management is another critical element of the program.
-Where a person has medical oversight and is gradually tapering off their medications, clients benefit from acupuncture, Reiki, therapeutic massage, craniosacral massage, yoga, spa treatments, and more, to assuage physical pain during opiate withdrawal.
+The client receives medical oversight and gradually tapers off their medications.
+Throughout the process, clients benefit from acupuncture, Reiki, therapeutic massage, craniosacral massage, yoga, spa treatments, and more, to assuage physical pain during opiate withdrawal.
 Counseling provides a vehicle for emotional healing and the release of emotional and spiritual distress.
 Life coaching enables a resident to begin to restructure and fill their life with meaningful changes and plans for the future.

 Contact Alternative to Meds Center for More Information

-We have created what we believe to be the most comprehensive medication withdrawal program available anywhere, offering a vast array of holistic, therapeutic strategies for recovery and relief.
-Our dedicated staff have also suffered and recovered from similar conditions and circumstances as yours.
+We have created what we believe to be the most comprehensive pain medication withdrawal program available anywhere, offering a vast array of holistic, therapeutic strategies for recovery and relief.
+Many of our dedicated staff have also suffered and recovered from similar conditions and circumstances as yours.

 This content has been reviewed and approved by a licensed physician.